 Many people try one or two meetings and leave.
 But those who have the courage to keep coming back find amazing support.
 No other groups offer reliable and free support quite like 12 step.
 If you have doubts, read my blog on 12 Step Myths.

 1. Unconditional support

 12 step programs offer incredible support simply because members want to give back.
-They remember what it feels like to be new.
-Direct advice is discouraged.
-No one will tell you to leave your partner because the program gives you the tools to decide for yourself - when you are ready.
+They remember what it feels like to be new and hurting.
+Direct advice is discouraged. for example, no one will tell you to leave your partner because the program lets you decide for yourself - when you are ready.

 2. Tools for any problem